docQodly/docs/docs/cloud/resourceMonitoring.md

 This section provides links for accessing the application through different URLs, depending on the environment's authentication and access configuration:

+#### 1. **Studio URL**:

-- **Studio URL**: Opens the environment directly in the Studio, where you can develop and configure the application.
+The Studio URL directs to the environment directly in the Studio, where you can develop and configure the application.
 You can either open this in a new tab or copy the URL.

+#### 2. **Authenticated URL**:

-- **Authenticated URL**: Directs to a login-protected version of the application, where only users in the application’s user registry have access.
+The Authenticated URL directs to a login-protected version of the application, where only users in the application’s user registry have access.
 This link ensures that only authorized users can access this environment securely.
 You can either open this in a new tab or copy the URL.

+#### 3. **Public URL (Development Environment Only)**:

-- **Public URL: Development Environment Only**: Provides a publicly accessible URL, allowing anyone to access the application without authentication.
+The Authenticated URL provides a publicly accessible URL, allowing anyone to access the application without authentication.
 This is useful for exposing specific pages to the public or setting up custom login management.

   - **Activate Public Access**: Click to enable public access.
 A confirmation dialog will appear to verify your choice.